Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Conclusion

 \section{Conclusion}

-We propose \DataName, a challenging event understanding task, which seeks to evaluate if SOTA NLP models can deeply understand events by testing whether they can identify the essential events towards finishing a goal or not.
-Experiments show that such complex and implicit event knowledge is rarely expressed in raw text, and current large-scale language model-based NLU models cannot fully understand the events.
-To motivate research on how to collect those complex event knowledge and conduct reasoning to further understand events, we will release all the collected data and used codes.
+We introduce \DataName, an event understanding task assessing state-of-the-art NLP models' comprehension of events by identifying essential ones for goal achievement.
+Experiments show that complex event knowledge is rarely expressed in text, and current large-scale language models struggle with complex event understanding.
+We will release all data and code to encourage research on complex event knowledge collection and improved reasoning for deeper event understanding.